 e.
 The International Baccalaureate diploma and/or examinations, dependent upon departmental evaluation; and

 f.
-SAT and ACT scores for which designated credit is awarded for English
+SAT subject scores for which designated credit is awarded for History.

 04 Audit Services